-J. Recalculated Arizona Depreciation Resident Estate or Trust
+J. Recalculated Arizona Depreciation

-Enter the total amount of depreciation allowable pursuant to I.R.C. § 167(a) for the taxable year calculated as if the taxpayer had elected not to claim bonus depreciation for eligible properties for federal purposes.
+Enter the total amount of depreciation allowable pursuant to IRC § 167(a) for the taxable year calculated as if the taxpayer had elected not to claim bonus depreciation for eligible properties for federal purposes.

-Enter the total amount of depreciation attributable to assets used in an Arizona business allowable pursuant to I.R.C. § 167(a) for the taxable year calculated as if the taxpayer had elected not to claim bonus depreciation for eligible properties for federal purposes.
+Enter the total amount of depreciation attributable to assets used in an Arizona business allowable pursuant to IRC § 167(a) for the taxable year calculated as if the taxpayer had elected not to claim bonus depreciation for eligible properties for federal purposes.